 How many different species of wild birds are in Wyoming?

 It’s difficult to get an exact number on how many bird species are found in North America, the United States, or even in the state of Wyoming.
-However, according to Wikipedia there are at least 437 species of birds in the state of Wyoming on the official list.
-One source claims there are 2,059 species in North America, another older source says there are just 914.
-So I’m not sure how much I trust these numbers, but they give us a general idea of the number of species.
+However, according to Wikipedia as of May 2021, there are at least 452 species of birds in the state of Wyoming on the official list.

 25 backyard birds in Wyoming